Apply Magic Sauce API Terms and Conditions

 - We do not guarantee any level of availability or performance whatsoever of any features of the API and we reserve the rights to interrupt, delay, discontinue or otherwise alter these features and their availability at any time as we deem necessary.

-- We also reserve the right to terminate your access to the API at any time for any reason.
+- We also reserve the right to suspend or terminate your access to the API at any time for any reason in our sole discretion.
 This may result in the forfeiture and destruction of any information collected as a result of your use of the API.
-We will use our best endeavours to notify you of any decisions to change or terminate your access to the API with at least 14 days’ notice in order to avoid undue disruption to your activities.
+We will endeavour to provide you with at least 14 days' advance notice of any decisions to change or suspend or terminate your access to the API.

 - Nothing contained or implied in this Agreement creates any partnership, agency or trust, and no party has any authority to bind the other party in any way.